aryn-ai/quickstart/sycamore-local-development-example.md

 brew install poppler
 ```

+ERIC: Probably `sudo apt install poppler-utils` here (I already had it installed)

 3. [Optional] [Pillow](https://pillow.readthedocs.io/en/stable/) is used in our example to visually show the document segmentation in the notebook, though you can omit it.
 To install Pillow:

 ```
 pip install pillow
 ```

+ERIC: This step was mandatory when I tried to install sycamore-ai

 4. Install [Jupyter Notebook](https://jupyter.org/).
 If you already have a python notebook enviornment, you can choose to use that instead.